eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 In this tutorial, we’ll see how to take a JSON object and persist it in a relational database.

-There are several frameworks available that provide this functionality, but we will look at a few simple, generic options using only Hibernate and Jackson.
+There are several frameworks available that provide this functionality, but we will look at a few simple, generic options using Hibernate, Jackson, and the Hypersistence Utils library.

 2. Dependencies